 10.5 Seminar at KMH about the project, and a concert featuring Lotte Anker (DK) och Le Quan

-12-14.6 Presentation the national conference for music research, “Musikforskning idag!” in Piteå.
+12-14.6 Presentation at the national conference for music research, “Musikforskning idag!” in Piteå.

 (b.
 1972) Initiator and head of the project.
 Klas is inspired by all kinds of genres…